 5 Business Tips to Maximize This Time

-These 5 business tips are actually things that you should continue even as self-isolation is a thing of the past.
-They are valuable additions to your daily life, and as studies tell us, it usually takes 66 days to establish a new habit use this time to incorporate these habits.
+These 5 business tips are actually things that you should continue even when self-isolation is a thing of the past.
+They are valuable additions to your daily life, and as studies tell us, it usually takes 66 days to establish a new habit.
+Use this time to incorporate these habits.

 Exercise.
 Beyond the exercise you may include in your short breaks during the day, find an exercise you enjoy and incorporate that into your daily routine.
 It helps with both your physical and mental health.

 Set up a regular Virtual Coffee with several others you know in the design business.
 Face-to-face virtual gatherings can help you all feel less isolated and can keep you connected with others in your industry who don’t even live in your town or state.
 It is also a great opportunity to brainstorm business ideas or solutions to the challenges you might be facing.

 Optimize your operations.
 This is the perfect opportunity to implement those operational improvements you’ve been putting off and your future self will thank you for it!
 Be sure to include your team in this project.
 Have short virtual meetings to brainstorm and assign tasks as you work on these areas.
 Standardize processes and procedures, create manuals and guidelines, utilize online professional development courses and encourage your team to do so, experiment with team task / scheduling / communication software to improve efficiency in the future.
 Attack one area at a time, complete it, and then move on to the next.